Chapter 11: Adaptive Granularity Governance: The Khan Microservice Pattern - Origin, Metrics, and Maturity Model

 📖 45 min read 🎯 Expert

-11.1 The Genesis: Why the Adaptive Granularity Strategy Was Born
+11.1 The Genesis: Why Adaptive Granularity Governance Was Born

 11.1.1 The Crisis That Changed Everything